piyook/ai-colour-picker/README.md

 Results can be copied to local clipboard as JSON data and pasted into a code editor for use.

 ### NOTE: This is a demo project only.
 Never put Open AI API keys inside a production frontend client application.
-Instead create a backend API to contact Open AI and relay the response back to the client app using any required authorisation method
+Instead either create a secure backend API to contact Open AI and relay the response back to the client app using any required authorisation method or use server actions.

 ![intro view](images/intro.png)